Takashi Yanase

-Takashi Yanase (やなせ たかし,Yanase Takashi,February 6, 1919 – October 13, 2013) was a Japanese writer, poet, illustrator and lyricist.
-He was best known as the creator of the picture book and animated series Anpanman.
+Takashi Yanase (やなせ たかし, Yanase Takashi, February 6, 1919 – October 13, 2013) was a Japanese manga artist and writer, poet, illustrator and lyricist.

+He is known as the creator of the picture book and animated series Anpanman.
 Yanase was chairman of the Japan Cartoonists Association from May 2000 to 2012.

-Early life, Military service
+Early life, military service

-After graduating from the Tokyo School of Arts and Crafts in 1939, Takashi was hired by Tokyo Tanabe Pharmaceuticals where he worked in the marketing department.
+After graduating from the Tokyo School of Arts and Crafts in 1939, Yanase was hired by Tokyo Tanabe Pharmaceuticals where he worked in the marketing department.

 In 1941, he was drafted into the army under the 6th Field Heavy Artillery Reserve Company stationed in China.
-As an educated non-commissioned officer, he was assigned to senbu operations, presenting kamishibai to Chinese civilians.
-His younger brother was killed in action during the Pacific Campaign.
+As an educated non-commissioned officer, he was assigned to senbu (psychological warfare) operations, presenting kamishibai (street theatre and storytelling) to Chinese civilians.
+His younger brother was killed in action during the Pacific Campaign of World War II.

 Post-war, alongside other veterans, Yanase made a living collecting garbage.
-To pursue his artistic career, he joined Kochi Shimbun as an editor in 1946.
+To pursue his artistic career, he joined Kōchi Shimbun newspaper as an editor in 1946.
 Once he learned that his co-worker, Nobu Komatsu, was quitting and relocating to Tokyo, Yanase did the same.
 They got married in 1947.

-While working at Mitsukoshi as a graphic designer, Takashi would pick up drawing manga seriously, submitting his works to newspapers and magazines.
+While working at Mitsukoshi department store as a graphic designer, Yanase would pick up drawing manga seriously, submitting his works to newspapers and magazines.
 Finding success, Yanase would quit to work on manga full-time in 1953.
-His income from manga was triple that of his department store job.
+His income from manga was triple that of his department-store job.

-Views on Religion
+Views on religion

-The day after his death, an obituary in the October 16, 2013 edition of the Tokyo Shimbun reported that he was "a dandy Christian with a strong faith."
-However, a correction was later published in the November 20, 2013 edition of the same newspaper: "It was an error to refer to Takashi Yanase as a Christian.”
+The day after his death, an obituary in the October 16, 2013, edition of the Tokyo Shimbun reported that he was "a dandy Christian with a strong faith".
+However, a correction was later published in the November 20, 2013, edition of the same newspaper: "It was an error to refer to Takashi Yanase as a Christian".

-Further supporting this correction were Yanase's own words in Gekkan Omoshihan No. 57, Special Feature: "No Need for Religion!”, and "I don't have any religious beliefs at all.
-I’ll probably never turn to religion.”, and “I’m not religious at all, even though I respect religion and worship God in my own way.
-I’m not religious at all.”
+Further supporting this correction were Yanase's own words in Gekkan Omoshihan No. 57, Special Feature: "No Need for Religion!", and "I don't have any religious beliefs at all.
+I'll probably never turn to religion.", and "I'm not religious at all, even though I respect religion and worship God in my own way.
+I'm not religious at all."